 Opinion by Richard Baird Posted 14 March 2013

-Agricola is a restaurant recently opened in Princeton, New Jersey, that offers simple, rustic American cuisine – created by Executive Chef Josh Thomsen – based around fresh seasonal flavours, local produce from their own 112 acre farm and regional beer.
-Multidisciplinary design agency Mucca was responsible for translating the ‘farm-to-table’ concept into a visual identity, website, signage and printed collateral solution that would compliment the earthy materials and intimate lighting of Seed Design’s interior design.
+Agricola is a restaurant located on Princeton’s Witherspoon Street that offers simple, rustic, American cuisine – created by executive chef Josh Thomsen – that is based around fresh seasonal flavours, local produce grown on their 112 acre farm and a selection of regional beers.
+Multidisciplinary design agency Mucca was responsible for translating Agricola’s ‘farm-to-table’ concept into a visual identity that extended across a website, signage and printed collateral, and would compliment the earthy materials and intimate lighting of Seed Design’s interior.

-The etched shading of a large, uppercase, illuminated A, well-spaced bold sans-serif , the warmth of a flat sunrise orange and the playful flourishes of a cockerel and pig – their stacked and triangular structure sharing the qualities of a weather vane on top of a spire – delivers a straightforward union of subtle craft cues, an agricultural efficiency and familiar farm-yard form.
-Placing significant communicative weight on the origins of the restaurant’s ingredients.
+The combination of a large uppercase A with old-fashioned etched shading, bold, well-spaced but fairly neutral sans-serif logo-type, the warmth of a sunrise orange and the playful flourishes of a cockerel and pig – their stacked and triangular resolution sharing the qualities of a weather vane on top of a spire – delivers a straightforward union of traditional craft cues, agricultural efficiency and familiar farm-yard forms that appropriately places communicative weight on the authenticity and provenance of the restaurant’s ingredients and dishes.

-The sharp, vector silhouette of the mark is juxtaposed alongside the rich, hand drawn illustrative detail of fruit and vegetables.
-Their organic texture, depth, light and shade, mixture of tone and aged quality – very much like scientific botanical observations of the 17th 18th and 19th century – appropriates a period authenticity that neatly resolves the traditional values of natural quality, provenance and locality – and gives it a coherent, contemporary quality through a combination of fills, borders and white space.
+The crisp vector silhouette of the mark is juxtaposed alongside the rich, hand drawn illustrative detail of fruit and vegetables.
+Their organic texture, depth, light and shade, mixture of tone and aged quality – very much like scientific botanical observations of the 17th 18th and 19th century – appropriates a period authenticity that neatly resolves the traditional values of good natural quality and gives these a coherent, contemporary quality through through the combination of full bleeds, borders and white space.